 This course will introduce students to the theoretical approaches to addictions counseling.
 In addition to substance abuse, students will learn about food, gambling, and sexual addiction.
 Biological, psychological, social, and spiritual influences will be discussed.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 or consent of instructor.